 However, I attribute this reaction to her tiredness and her inability to grasp fully what was actually going on.
 I do not exclude also that she might have been influenced by reactions from people around her."

 9. What were Mother Teresa's attitudes when her health started failing?

 Personality/character trait: a jovial spirit in her own sickness

 "I have witnessed Mother's exemplary attitude during sickness whilst she was in hospital in Rome, after having broken a rib in a fall.
 She must have been in pain, but never did she either say so or even show it.
 What was indeed striking was her jovial attitude towards the whole situation.
-She was obviously happy that some Sisters and myself had come to visit her.
-She wanted to speak to me.
+Mother was obviously happy that some Sisters and myself had come to visit her.
 She spoke about her work and the houses and how "God was doing marvelous things with nothing".
 After some time I felt awkward because I did not want Mother to get tired talking.
 I made several attempts to stop the conversation, but she would continue talking as if she was in the best of health.
 She was only eager to get back to the Sisters and to her work, in spite of what doctors were saying about her needing longer rest.

 I was not at all near her during the last years.
 But in 1993 I saw clear signs of her failing health and of her diminishing mental capabilities.
 It was obvious to me that she was finding it more difficult to keep track of things, events and even persons.
 She relied more and more on the support of those around her."